 The change in carbon stock in soils of grassland converted to annual and perennial cropland was further calculated by multiplying the emission factor by the area of converted territory in a transition period of 20 years.
-The calculated emission factor for grassland converted to annual cropland was -1.21 tC/ha annually and 0.36 tC/ha annually for the area of grassland converted to perennial cropland.
+The emission factor for grassland converted to annual cropland was -1.21 tC/ha annually and 0.36 tC/ha annually for the area of grassland converted to perennial cropland.

-The net soil carbon stock changes resulted in removals in the range of -0.11 to -2.40 Gg C for grassland converted to perennial cropland for the period 1990-2018.
+The net soil carbon stock changes resulted in removals in the range of -0.11 to -2.40 Gg C for grassland converted to perennial cropland for the period 1990-2019.
 In case of grassland converted to annual cropland, removals were from -7.49 to -44.93 Gg C.

-6.5.2.2.3 N2O Emissions in Soils of Land Converted to Cropland
+6.5.2.4.
+N2O Emissions in Soils of Land Converted to Cropland

-The annual release of $N_2O$ due to the conversion of grassland to cropland and forest land to cropland were calculated using the IPCC default value (Tier 1) and equation 11.8 as follows:
+The annual release of N_2O due to the conversion of grassland to cropland and forest land to cropland were calculated using the IPCC default value (Tier 1) and equation 11.8 as follows:

-$N_2O{net-min}$ - $N = EF_1 \ge \Delta C{LCmineral} \ge 1/(C/N \text{ ratio})$
+$N_2O{net\text{-min}}$ - $N = EF_1 \times \Delta C{LCmineral} \times 1/(C/N \text{ ratio})$

-$EF_1$ = the emission factor for calculating emissions of N2O from N in the soil = 0.01 kg N2O- N/kg N (IPCC default value)
+EF_1 = the emission factor for calculating emissions of N_2O from N in the soil = 0.01 kg N_2O - N/kg N (IPCC default value)